FIX: Computer is not authorized to run iTunes

 Some users have also stated that they’ve fixed computer not authorized error messages by reinstalling iTunes.

-This application is designed for software removal, and it will completely uninstall any software that you want to remove, including all associated files and registry entries.
+This application is designed for software removal, and it will completely uninstall any software you want to remove, including all associated files and registry entries.

-IObit Uninstaller is simple to use, and it offers in-depth removal unlike the regular uninstall process in Windows, so you should check it out.
+IObit Uninstaller is simple to use, and it offers in-depth removal, unlike the regular uninstall process in Windows, so you should check it out.

 Other great features: